warpspeed/php-silex-sample/readme.md

 mysql -u tasks_user -p tasks_db < sql/create_tasks_table.sql
 ```

-The SQL statement used to generate the `tasks` table is located from your local machine at `~/Sites/warpspeed-silex.dev/sql/create_tasks_table.sql`.
+The SQL statement used to generate the `tasks` table is located in `~/Sites/warpspeed-silex.dev/sql/`.

 ## Add a Hosts File Entry